What do you need help with?

 • Tip Credit counselling is required before filing in Nashville — approved providers are often inexpensive ($10–$50) and give you clarity on your full financial picture

-• Verify tba.org (Tennessee Bar Association) before paying a retainer
+• Verify tba.org (Tennessee Bar Association) before retaining anyone

 Full Price Breakdown